informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 by changed.
 Deleting a type of plant is also easy.

 <!-- TOC --><a name="implementación"></a>
-#### Implementation of the *Factory pattern*
+#### Implementing the *Factory pattern*

-The *Factory pattern* combines well with the *Command pattern* since:
+The *Command pattern* and the *Factory pattern* are eminently compatible since:

-- on executing the command `add plant col row` we can delegate the creation of the plant to the factory.
+- on executing the command `add plant col row` from the `execute` of the `AddPlantCommand` we can delegate the creation of the plant to the factory.
-- on executing `list` to find out what are the available plants, we can ask the factory.
+- on executing `list` to find out what are the available plants, the `execute` method of the `ListPlantsCommand` can call a plant factory method which returns the required information based on the content of the `AVAILABLE_PLANTS` list.

 The skeleton code of the plant factory is as follows: